Reduction and classification of higher-order Markov chains: Theoretical results

-In this paper, we will consider binary square matrices with entries in a finite set $E$, that is, matrices whose elements belongs to $\{0,1\}$.
+In the following, we will consider binary square matrices with entries in a finite set $E$, that is, matrices whose elements belongs to $\{0,1\}$.
 In this case, the addition and product will always be the boolean ones.
 For example, $1+1=1$, $0\times 1=0$, etc. With these operations, the set of binary square matrices of a given dimension is a boolean algebra.
+Given a binary square matrix $B$ with entries in $E$, we denote by $B^n(k,l)$ the $(k,l)$-entry of its $n$-th boolean power $B^n$.
 We can naturally transpose the notions of communicating class, closed (communicating) class and period of a closed (communicating) class from stochastic matrices to binary square matrices.
-For example, a communicating class $\mathcal C\subset E$ is closed if, for all $i\in \mathcal C$, $B^n(i,j)=0$ for all $n\geq 1$ and $j\notin \mathcal C$.
+For example, considering a binary square matrix $B$, a communicating class $\mathcal C\subset E$ is closed if, for all $k\in \mathcal C$, $B^n(k,l)=0$ for all $n\geq 1$ and $l\notin \mathcal C$.
 For a stochastic matrix, a closed class is also called {\it recurrent}.
-As for stochastic matrices, a binary square matrix induces the following partition of $E$: there exit $N\geq 1$, $\mathcal{C}_1$, $\dots$, $\mathcal{C}_N$ closed classes and $\mathcal T$ which does not contain any closed class and is disjoint from $\mathcal{C}_1\cup\dots\cup \mathcal{C}_N$ such that $E=\mathcal{C}_1\cup \dots\cup \mathcal{C}_N\cup \mathcal{T}$ ($\mathcal{T}$ may be empty). \begin{defi} Consider a kernel $p$ with skeleton of order $K$.
-The skeleton matrix $\mathbb{M}$ is the binary matrix of dimension $A^K\times A^K$ defined by
+As for stochastic matrices, binary square matrices induce the following kind of partition of $E$: for each square binary matrix $B$, there exist $N\geq 1$, $\mathcal{C}_1$, $\dots$, $\mathcal{C}_N$ closed classes and $\mathcal T$ which does not contain any closed class and is disjoint from $\mathcal{C}_1\cup\dots\cup \mathcal{C}_N$ such that $E=\mathcal{C}_1\cup \dots\cup \mathcal{C}_N\cup \mathcal{T}$ ($\mathcal{T}$ may be empty). \begin{defi} Consider a kernel $p$ with skeleton of order $K$.
+The {\it skeleton matrix} $\mathbb{M}$ is the binary matrix of dimension $A^K\times A^K$ defined, for $a\in A$ and ${\bf x}\in A^{K}$, by